Logout

 Back in Action: Reducing Customer Attrition in Managed Charging Programs

 Device disconnects are a persistent challenge in sustaining enrollment levels for managed charging programs, causing implications for program performance, customer experience, and cost-effectiveness.
-This panel brings together OEM and utility representatives to explore different approaches to fostering customer retention in managed charging programs.
+This panel will explore different approaches to fostering customer retention in managed charging programs.

 How Locational EV Charging Optimization Supports Affordability